 Following the current testing phase Facebook will offer the donate button to many more nonprofits although as yet I’ve not found out if this is a global initiative although one would expect so.
 It is worth noting that Facebook do not collect any revenue share or other fees in association with this project.

 It’s also encouraging to see that Facebook have also added a sign-up form for nonprofits that may be interested in being approved for future inclusion.
 Naturally a Facebook page is required and it also appears that your charity can be based outside of the US.
-Here’s a link to that form for nonprofits who would like to apply.

 Naturally Facebook are aiming for transparency with this project although it will add to their existing ability to store user information.
 They’ve created a helpful FAQ page under Facebook Charity Donations which answers many questions about security, tax deductions, the approval process and more.
 100% of donations will reach the chosen organization and in case you were wondering users have the option to ‘share’ the fact they’ve made a donation with their Facebook friends.

 It will be interesting to see how well this performs and also how rapidly it expands.
 As always if you have any questions or comments please add them below.